 If the Pyramids contributed to the construction of ancient Egypt, they also preserved it.
 Giza allows us to explore a world long gone.

-“Many people think the site is just a cemetery in the modern sense, but it's much more than that.
+“A lot of people think the site is just a cemetery in the modern sense, but it's much more than that.
 In these decorated tombs you have marvelous scenes of all aspects of life in ancient Egypt.
-So it's not just about how the Egyptians died but also about how they lived”.
+So it's not just about how the Egyptians died but also about how they lived."

 Tomb art includes depictions of ancient farmers working in their fields and tending to livestock, fishing and birds, carpentry, costumes, religious rituals and burial practices.